Reon-Prakash/NeuroDyn-OpNet/README.md

 Rest if any doubt ask AI models by uploading these codes.
 There were many other files that got created as I mentioned, but I am not uploading them.
 A google colab link has been added too, there you can directly work on the code.
 There are slight differences in the code but they work the same.

+Update:
+I have completed the work and the final work has been uploaded.
+The name of the file is "NeuroDyn_V4_version3.ipynb".
+It is a jupyter file.
+Run it locally, just change the directory and make sure the datasets are in that directory.
 Peace V